-After all, the entire global population's well-being, happiness and even its survival may require greater cooperation among the people of the world to ensure the planet is fit to live on for centuries to come.
+After all, the entire global population's well-being, happiness – and even its survival – may require greater cooperation among the people of the world to ensure the planet is fit to live on for centuries to come.
 Essentially, the SDGs try to offer a blueprint as to how all countries should regulate their citizens and organisations in order to do the best by the planet and its people.

 Furthermore, a national plan of action must be developed with establishes targets against any budgetary considerations.
 Part of the 17th SDG is to promote international action and this can be seen in the way that richer countries are encouraged to seek out partners.
 This is because it was thought from the outset that poorer countries would need the support of more affluent nations in order meet all of their commitments under the programme.

-It is fair to say that not all of the burden of meeting sustainable development goals comes down to the actions of individual governments.
+It's fair to say that not all of the burden of meeting sustainable development goals comes down to the actions of individual governments.
 The Council of the Baltic Sea States decided to make their plans in cooperation with one another and published their proposed actions in a document known as the Baltic 2030 Action Plan, for instance.

 In India, a policy think tank, known as the National Institution for Transforming India, was charged with coming up with many of the proposals that would see the country meet its ongoing SDG commitments.
-However, individual states within India have already begun implementing their own proposals in a way that is relevant to their particular circumstances and needs.
+However, individual states within India have already begun implementing their own proposals in a way that's relevant to their particular circumstances and needs.
 As such, implementation of sustainable development goals is very varied, operating at both the sub and supranational state levels.

 Equally unsurprisingly, the war-torn Central African Republic and troubled Liberia were at the bottom of the WEF's list of achievers with SDGs.
-In fact, with the exception of Haiti and Afghanistan, they found that nearly all of the lowest achieving countries were in Africa.
+In fact, with the exception of Haiti and Afghanistan, they found that nearly all of the lowest-achieving countries were in Africa.
 As such, the WEF has called for international mechanisms to come into effect that will assist those at the bottom of the pile to meet their commitments by the programme's deadline of 2030.
 That organisation suggested direct foreign investment, technology sharing and a tranche of global tax reform measures as ways forward.

 In addition, US schemes like the Bridge Initiative have sought to improve social and economic development across several sub-Saharan countries.
 Despite these measures – and more – the US still ranks as only a middling performer among countries, according to the WEF.
-At the UN, it is hoped that one of its major partners in many areas of international cooperation will see a dramatic improvement when it comes to SDGs prior to the 2030 deadline which moves ever closer.
+At the UN, it's hoped that one of its major partners in many areas of international cooperation will see a dramatic improvement when it comes to SDGs prior to the 2030 deadline which moves ever closer. ●

 Ed Gould is a UK-based journalist and freelance writer.
 He is a practitioner of Reiki.